Modern Slavery Act 2025

 The Group Clinical Director and Group Director of People and Culture are responsible for the policy management, control and administration of the policy development process which includes maintaining a central register of all policies, ensuring policies are reviewed in a timely manner, ensuring consistency through the policy development process, archiving superseded policies onto Acacium Group Pages and removing superseded policies.

-Several Group policies specifically address the risk of modern slavery risk at a front-line level.
+Several Group policies specifically address the risk of modern slavery at a front-line level.
 They are the ‘Safeguarding and Protecting Adults at Risk Policy’ and the ‘Safeguarding and Protecting Children Policy’ (both reviewed biennially).
 These policies include detail on warning signs and how to escalate/report concerns.
+In 2025 the Group launched an Anti-Harassment, Bullying and Domestic Abuse Policy, strengthening protections for colleagues, and supporting a culture where concerns can be raised and addressed.
 More broadly the Group has Whistleblowing Policies covering employees, workers and external partners.
 These are designed to encourage the raising of genuine concerns of wrongdoing or harm across our businesses.
 Other relevant policies include our Clinical Governance Policy, Recruitment and Selection Policy, Equality, Diversity and Inclusion Rights Policy and Complaints Policy.

 Training